ascott1/ethical-web-dev/preface.md

 # Preface

 As web developers, we are responsible for shaping the experiences of user's online lives.
 By making choices that are ethical and user-centered, we create a better web for everyone.
-This series of short books aims to take a look at the ethical issues of web development.
+The Ethical Web Development series aims to take a look at the ethical issues of web development.

-I’ve divided these ethical issues into four principles.
+With this in mind, I’ve attempted to divide the ethical issues of web development into four core principles.

 1. Web applications should work for everyone.
 2. Web applications should work everywhere.